BenMKT/atp-party/README.md

 # 📖 Accountability & Transparency Party (ATP) App <a name="about-project"></a>

-The Accountability & Transparency Party (ATP) App is a platform designed to promote transparency, accountability and enhance public participation in governance by providing real-time updates and insights into political activities and decisions.
+The Accountability & Transparency Party (ATP) App is a digital platform designed to promote transparency, accountability and enhance public participation for good governance by leveraging technology for real-time updates, community engagement, insights into political activities and decisions.

 ## 🛠 Built With <a name="built-with"></a>